Welcome to the new home of

 records issued with Burr and his ensembles (Peerless Quartet

-and Sterling Trio) on the label, as over 10,000.
+and Sterling Trio) on various labels, as over 10,000.
 The onset of radio, moving pictures, and jazz, outdated the sentimental style of music that Burr was familiar with and he disbanded the Quartet in October of 1928.
 After making several solo recordings on smaller labels, freelancing, and working for a short while at CBS, in 1934, Burr became a popular regular performer on Chicago's WLS radio programs.
 He died of complication associated with throat cancer and heart failure at the age of 59.
-Burr lies buried in an unmarked grave in an upstate New York cemetery in Kenisco.
+Burr lies buried with his wife, in the upstate New York cemetery in Kenisco.
 In his early years, Burr often returned to give concerts in New Brunswick, Canada, where even today, he is still remembered and appreciated and where the home he was born in on Armstrong Street, still stands.
 Henry Burr Research Project Started in 1984 this labor of love, is an ongoing effort to document as much as possible about Burr's life and his recordings.
 Two paperbacks, The Life and Times of Henry Burr, and the Preliminary Henry Burr Discography are currently being compiled.
-The publication date has been delayed several times as additional information trickles in, but 2005 should be it.
-Each book contains over 350 pages, tens of rare photographs, and is a result of much research through various archives, libraries, microfilms, personal interviews, record collections.
+The publication date has been delayed several times as additional information trickles in.
+Each book contains tens of rare photographs, and is a result of much research through various archives, libraries, microfilms, personal interviews, record collections.
 The Life, reconstructs Burr's early life and career in New Brunswick and New York, follows him through his recording period, tours with the Eight Victor Artists, and his final work at WLS.
 The Discography will contain a detailed discography of over 4000 records issued with Burr, Peerless Quartet, and the Sterling Trio on over 100 labels.
 The Project welcomes any information on Burr or the recordings.
 We are always looking for lost relatives of Harry McClaskey (Henry Burr), or relatives of any of the artists that Harry recorded with, such as Albert Campbell, Frank Croxton, Monroe Silver, Frank Banta, Sammy Hermany, and anyone who may still be alive from the WLS National Barn Dance radio broadcasts, where Burr performed from 1935 to 1941.
 Also of great interest are titles, matrix numbers and issue numbers of records other than Victor and Columbia.
 When Henry Burr died in Chicago, his wife Cecilia McClaskey was the only remaining relatives.
-Cecilia died in 1954 with no siblings left behind.
+She died in 1954 with no siblings.
 There, the trail seemed to end, or so it seems.
-If you may have any clues, please do send us mail to art@me.uvic.ca.
+If you may have any clues, please do send us mail to artmak@uvic.ca.
 You will be put on the list for the bio/disco and will be notified when it becomes available.
+Recently, Vitaphone discs of the 1928 Eight Victor Artists movie "At the Club" have been obtained by the Project.
+The visuals of movie apparently exisist in the UCLA library.
+You can look at the list of 830+ Burr records held in the project's possession.
+This not the discography.
+The PDF file can be opened with Acrobat Reader.
+A separate list of abbreviations is also available.
+Some sites of interest to Burrologists: National

 Libray of Canada has a brief biography, several